spsforks/QB64-Wiki/_CONNECTIONADDRESS$.md

 END IF

 ```

 > *Explanation:* The function returns the new client's IP address to the IP$ variable.
 Prints the IP and the original login position to a log file.
-The information can later be used by the host for referance  if necessary.
+The information can later be used by the host for reference  if necessary.
 The host could set up a ban list too.

 ## See Also